 Benchmarks

-All benchmark figures below are from Moonshot’s release materials and third-party trackers (Air Release Tracker, Latent Space AINews).
+All benchmark figures below are from Moonshot’s own K3 release post and third-party trackers that republish Moonshot’s release-day figures (Air Release Tracker, Latent Space AINews).
 Treat vendor-self-reported scores as directional until independent replication is available.
+One figure is contested: Moonshot’s own post reports BrowseComp at 90.4% (1M context, no compaction), while Air Release Tracker and Latent Space both list 91.2% — the table below uses Moonshot’s own figure since it is the primary source.

 Knowledge and reasoning